 A question about past false claims to citizenship DOES appear on the application for naturalization (Form N-400).
-Even if you pretend to have never made a false citizenship claim and are granted U.S. citizenship, your status may later be revoked if it is discovered that you answered this -- or, for that matter, any other question -- untruthfully.
+Even if you pretend to have never made a false citizenship claim and are granted U.S. citizenship, your status may later be revoked if it is discovered that you answered this—or, for that matter, any other question—untruthfully.

-(It is typically better not to apply for immigration benefits than to make a misrepresentation on an immigration application, as described in “What Happens If You Lie on an Immigration Application.”)
+(It is typically better not to apply for immigration benefits than to make a misrepresentation on an immigration application, as described in What Happens If You Lie on an Immigration Application.)

 In addition to the situations listed above, USCIS officers have uncovered false claims to citizenship in other circumstances, such as people stating that they were U.S. citizens on federally backed mortgage applications for the purpose of buying a home.

 The Child Citizenship Act of 2000 changed the rules on who may acquire or derive U.S. citizenship from their parents.
-While many people benefited from this legislation, some mistakenly assumed that they are U.S. citizens.
+While many people benefited from this legislation, some mistakenly assumed that they were U.S. citizens.
 To deal with this problem, Congress included an exception in the Act preventing deportation of children who make false claims to citizenship under the following circumstances:

 The laws regarding who may become U.S. citizens through their parents have changed frequently throughout the years.